-Peter does not insinuate that all non-Christian people are marked by all six standards of the Gentiles.
+Peter does not insinuate that all six standards of the Gentiles mark all non-Christian people.
 Many respectable non-Christians live without this lifestyle.
-Their sin is more respectable.
-Nevertheless, they may be the most respectable people in the Lake of Fire.
-How would you like to be the most respectable person in Hell?
+Their sin is more reputable.
+Nevertheless, they may be the most decent people in the Lake of Fire.
+How would you like to be the most respected person in Hell?

 Non-Christians love to plan their own lives (1:14).
-They fashion themselves by their own plans.
-They fashion themselves according to their lusts.
+They fashion themselves by their plans, and that was according to their lusts.
 Christians live by God’s standards.

 “Walked” in Greek also means that we closed our former course of life at a point in the past.
 Our previous life to salvation is a closed matter.
 Old things have passed away.
 We now say goodbye to it forever.
-That chapter of life is done with.
+We are finished with that chapter of life.

 A life without a sense of satisfaction must keep on the move.